 Sex for older people, sex for people in relationships that aren’t straight and white.
 People are also reluctant to talk about the fact that if orgasm is your goal, you might not have as much fun as if pleasure was your goal.

-Do you have a favourite therapy related quote from someone famous or of your own?
+Do you have a favourite therapy-related quote from someone famous or of your own?

 Sex is intimacy in action.

-What would you say to people who are considering psychosexual therapy?
+What would you say to people who are considering Psychosexual Therapy?

 Don’t wait for things to get better – if whatever is happening is bothering you, don’t suffer in silence, get some help; that’s what we’re here for.

-Talk with a Leone Centre Professional
+with Leone Centre